craigmaslowski/Objectify/README.md

 ~~~
 {
+	admin: {
+		dashboard: '' // populated with the contents of ./templates/admin/dashboard.html
+	},
+	blog: {
 		post: {
 			create: '', // populated with the contents of ./templates/post/create.html
 			show: '', // populated with the contents of ./templates/post/show.html
 			edit: '', // populated with the contents of ./templates/post/edit.html
 		},
 		comment: {
 			create: '', // populated with the contents of ./templates/comment/create.html
 			show: '', // populated with the contents of ./templates/comment/show.html
 			edit: '', // populated with the contents of ./templates/comment/edit.html
+		}
 	}
 }
 ~~~